Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name],

-I believe my credentials and experience make me a suitable candidate for this role.
-I would like the chance to further discuss with you about how I can contribute in your organisation.
+I believe my abilities and experience make me an excellent candidate for this job.
+I would love the opportunity to chat with you about how I can add value the team.

 Sincerely,